-11 days in Morocco tour itinerary from Casablanca through the capital of Morocco and its highlights.
+11 days in Morocco Travel itinerary through the capital of Morocco and its highlights.
 Discover the beautiful Morocco’s enchanting “Blue City” – Chefchaouen.
 Delve into the oldest medieval city in the world – Fes.
-A Journey into Sahara through a variety of spectacular scenery: Fertile valleys, Grand Canyons, Cedar and pine forests and also barren, rocky landscapes to Merzouga Desert.
+11-Day Private tour from Casablanca: A Journey into the Sahara through a variety of spectacular scenery: Fertile valleys, Grand Canyons, Cedar and pine forests and also barren, rocky landscapes to Merzouga Desert.
 Moreover, enjoy Camel trekking and spend a night in a traditional nomadic tent under an endless canopy of stars.

-Furthermore, marvel at the towering gorge of Todra and stroll through the winding alleys of the UNESCO-listed fortified kasbah of Ait Ben Haddou, an ancient desert village on an old caravan route.
+Furthermore, marvel at the towering gorge of Todra & dades and stroll through the winding alleys of the UNESCO-listed fortified kasbah of Ait Ben Haddou, an ancient desert village on an old caravan route.
 Explore Morocco’s most famous city and enjoy a guided tour of the many highlights – Marrakesh.
-Last but not least, stroll the inviting medina in seaside Essaouira, with its various souks, whitewashed houses with bright blue shutters, art galleries, wood workshops and beautiful beachside cafes.
+Last but not least, stroll the inviting Medina in seaside Essaouira, with its various souks, whitewashed houses with bright blue shutters, art galleries, wood workshops and beautiful beachside cafés.

-Have free time for lunch in a restaurant overlooking the ocean.
+Free time to enjoy your lunch in one of the spectacular restaurants overlooking the ocean.
 Later on, continue the journey to the blue city – Chefchaouen.
 Nestled high in the Rif Mountains, famous for its buildings washed in bright shades of blue, this is undeniably one of the world’s prettiest cities.
 The town derives from a Berber name chef chaouen which means look at the horns.

 Upon arrival, check into your Riad and then enjoy the rest of the day at leisure for individual exploration.
 Perhaps take a stroll through the ancient medina and its winding alleyways, cobbled plazas and unique doorways or simply sit at a cafe and enjoy the pleasure of time passing by.
 Alternatively, you might prefer to get out of town and enjoy a hike in the surrounding hills to a former mosque for a great view over the Medina that’s nestled between two mountain peaks and witness sunset.